logo-footer

 • To identify top performers studying without bursaries – simply because they did not know they could apply for bursaries in Grade 12 – and assist them in finding bursaries

-• Awarding bursaries sponsored by the Department of Science and Innovation (DSI)
+• Awarding bursaries sponsored by the Department of Science, Technology and Innovation (DSTI)

 The reason for the Brilliants Programme